Help us improve your experience.

 • Pass-through unicast traffic, including traffic from and to virtual routers.
 The device transmits pass-through traffic according to its routing table.

-• Host-inbound traffic from and to devices directly connected to SRX Series Firewall interfaces.
+• Host-inbound traffic from and to devices directly connected to SRX Series interfaces.
 For example, host-inbound traffic includes logging, routing protocol, and management types of traffic.
-The flow module sends the unicast packets to the Routing Engine and receives the packets from it.
+The flow module sends these unicast packets to the Routing Engine and receives them from it.
 Traffic is processed by the Routing Engine instead of by the flow module, based on routing protocols defined for the Routing Engine.

 The flow module supports all routing and management protocols that run on the Routing Engine.
-Some examples are:
+Some examples are OSPFv3, RIPng, TELNET, and SSH.

 • Multicast

-A multicast address specifies an ID for a set of interfaces that typically belong to different nodes.
+A multicast address specifies an identifier for a set of interfaces that typically belong to different nodes.
 It is identified by a value of 0xFF.
-IPv6 multicast addresses are distinguished from unicast addresses by the high-order octet value of the addresses.
+IPv6 multicast addresses are distinguished from unicast addresses by the value of the high-order octet of the addresses.

 The devices support only host-inbound and host-outbound multicast traffic.
 Host inbound traffic includes logging, routing protocols, management traffic, and so on.